loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 The public GitHub-backed path still exists, but it should be treated as the fallback when you specifically need GitHub webhooks or public demo URLs.

-## Two Bootstrap Styles
+## Bootstrap Style

-There are two ways to approach the self-contained `vind` path:

-- step-by-step
-  recommended for the first run and for troubleshooting
-- comprehensive helper script
-  useful after the step-by-step flow is understood

-The step-by-step path remains the primary documented path.
+The default entrypoint for the self-contained `vind` path is the comprehensive helper script:

+- it creates the `vind` cluster
+- it installs vCluster Platform, Argo CD, ESO, and Forgejo
+- it runs the local placeholder replacement
+- it starts the OrbStack adapter
+- it bootstraps the local repo into Forgejo

+The lower-level helper scripts still exist for troubleshooting and partial reruns.

 ## Why This Path Exists